Arc-blroth/BosstroveRevenge/doc/FormatSpecification-blvl.md

 - Level display title
 - Required

+### `introBackgroundColor` and `introForegroundColor`
+- Defines the colors for the level intro animation
+- Optional.
+Defaults to black for the background and white for the foreground.

 ### `initialRoom`
 - ID of the first room in this level.
 - Optional.
 Defaults to the first room in the `rooms` array.